Chimney Point, Connecticut

 Chimney Point is a census-designated place (CDP) in the town of New Milford, Litchfield County, Connecticut, United States.
-It is in the southwest corner of the town, on a peninsula of the same name on the east side of Candlewood Lake.
+It is in the southwestern corner of the town, on a peninsula of the same name on the east side of Candlewood Lake.
 It is bordered to the south by Candlewood Lake Club.

 Chimney Point was first listed as a CDP prior to the 2020 census.